pricemi115/homebridge-grumptech-netnanny/README.md

 ## Credits
 Many thanks to all the folks contributing to [Homebridge](https://homebridge.io) and to [oznu](https://github.com/oznu) for [homebridge-config-ui-x](https://www.npmjs.com/package/homebridge-config-ui-x), allowing for the possibility of this sort of fun and learning.<br/>
-Special thanks to [Dave Hamilton's](https://twitter.com/DaveHamilton), [John F. Braun](https://twitter.com/johnfbraun), and the [MacGeekGab](https://www.macgeekgab.com) podcast for inspiring the idea for this plugin.
+Special thanks to [Dave Hamilton's](https://twitter.com/DaveHamilton), and the [MacGeekGab](https://www.macgeekgab.com) podcast for inspiring the idea for this plugin.

 ## License
 Refer to [LICENSE.md](./LICENSE.md) for information regarding licensincg of this source code.